carlgombert/Fractal-Drawer/README.txt

-Group members’ names and x500s
+Group members’ names and x500s:
+  Carl Gombert, gombe004

+Contributions of each partner:
+  Carl:
+    Implemented fractal drawing and main method
+  Madison:
+    Implemented shape classes

-Contributions of each partner (if working with a partner) How to compile and run your program
+How to compile and run program:
-Any assumptions
-Additional features that you implemented (if applicable) Any known bugs or defects in the program
-Any outside sources (aside from course resources) consulted for ideas used in the project, in the format:
-– idea1: source
-– idea2: source
-– idea3: source
+  1. Open a bash terminal in the project folder
+  2. Enter the command: java -jar project_1_runnable.jar
+  3. Once you choose the shape and load the fractal the image will not load fully right away, you must resize the window a bit

-Include the statement: “I certify that the information contained in this README file is complete and accurate.
-I have both read and followed the course policies in the ‘Academic Integrity - Course Policy’ section of the course syllabus.” and type your name(s) underneath.
+I certify that the information contained in this README file is complete and accurate.
+I have both read and followed the course policies in the ‘Academic Integrity - Course Policy’ section of the course syllabus.
+Carl Gombert